Signals from the Studio… Artist Tom Pnini on New Entry Points to Understanding

 Readings about Tom Pnini's work and practice:

-View video work by Tom Pnini
+Readings recommended by artist Tom Pnini